shiyun-ho/shiyun-ho/README.md

 <h1 align="center">Hi 👋, I'm Shi Yun</h1>
-<h3 align="center">I'm a Software Engineer in Test who is an avid enthusiast in development and geospatial analytics.
+<h3 align="center">A Software Engineer in Test who has an affection in sharing with others.
 Hungry to learn and contribute to development, testing and geospatial analysis domains. </h3>
 <h6 align="center"> I've been found guilty of indulging in the blackhole of reading up on niche areas of tech.🫣 </h6>